Sheffield journalists celebrate more national awards

 Later in the month came the Broadcast Journalism Training Council (BJTC) awards, where Sheffield students took the best TV newsday award for a bulletin created during May's postgraduate production week.

-The item was created using new tech installed during a recent upgrade to the Department of Journalism Studies' Broadcast Zone, allowing students to set up a live broadcast-quality link from the outside location back to the studio.
+The item was created using new tech installed during a recent upgrade to the The School of Journalism, Media and Communication's Broadcast Zone, allowing students to set up a live broadcast-quality link from the outside location back to the studio.

 Nathan Albon, who recently completed MA Broadcast Journalism and is currently freelancing for BBC Radio Cambridgeshire Sport, tweeted: "Honoured to have collected the Best TV Newsday award as lead reporter for @JUS_News.
 So proud of the team."